botlibX/botlib/README.rst

 ::

-    LIBBOT is a python3 library intended to be programmable  in a static, only code, no popen, no user imports and no reading modules from a directory, way.
+    BOTLIB is a python3 library intended to be programmable  in a static, only code, no popen, no user imports and no reading modules from a directory, way.

-    LIBBOT provides a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
+    BOTLIB provides a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
 You can also copy/past the service file and run it under systemd for 24/7 presence in a IRC channel.